tcornell05/tr1p-io/markdown/posts/go-interfaces-do-not-mean-less-code.md

 ---
 title: "Start WET, Then Go DRY: The Pragmatic Use of Go Interfaces"
 date: "2024-07-10"
 description: "Go interfaces are powerful, but they don't always lead to less code.
-It’s better to start with repetition, identify natural patterns, and then abstract with interfaces or other structures."
+It's better to start with repetition, identify natural patterns, and then abstract with interfaces or other structures."
 author: "tr1p"
 image: "/img/sghetti-code.png"
 keywords: